dzhavat/dzhavat.github.io/_posts/2019-09-23-easy-way-to-switch-color-formats-in-vs-code.md

   <figcaption>Switching between color formats</figcaption>
 </figure>

 To be honest, I was considering building an extension that does just that!
 I didn’t know this feature existed until a few days ago when I saw it in one of [@_clarkio](https://twitter.com/_clarkio)’s [Twitch streams](https://www.twitch.tv/clarkio).
-It’s quite hidden, in my opinion, and is one of those things that you either know exists or you discover by accident.
+It’s quite hidden, in my opinion, and is one of those things that you either know it exists or you discover it by accident.

 So now that you know about it, I hope you’ll be using it in your work 😉